mendozacjorge/PDFUtils/README.md

 Various pdf utils

-The first one allows you to put images into pdfs

 Requires iText

+Intended to be used from an IDE to easily tweak parameters

 TODO:
-* add maven
+* maven support
+* main loop to allow cmd invokation